winitzki/scall/tutorial/programming_dhall.md

 Given functions `f : T → U → V` and `g : T → U → V` and evidence for `f ≡ g`, `a ≡ b` and `c ≡ d`, where `a : T`, `b : T`, `c : U`, `d : U`, derive an evidence value for `f a c ≡ g b d`.

-## Church encodings for simple types
+## Church encodings of simple types

 ### Fixpoints and Church encoding